coleww/remember-yr-training/README.md

 REMEMBER YOUR TRAINING
 -----------------------------------

+    // erm, on a timer, updagte a text thing with the next block of credits text
+    // then reset the game
+    // but wth the poem exporter option available

 a game about poetry and waiting for things to happen

 ### THIS CODE IS A HOT MESS AND SO AM I